cartesi/cips/cips/cip-6.md

 With the implementation of this CIP, every new Rollups version to be released will come accompanied by the deployment of a `Factory` Smart Contract.

-Each new application deployed on Cartesi will do so by calling the `newApplication` method of the `Factory`, which have the following parameters:
+Each new application deployed on Cartesi will do so by calling the `newApplication` method of the `Factory`, which has the following parameters:
 - `inputDuration` (uint);
 - `challengePeriod` (uint);
 - `inputLog2Size` (uint8);